jsgoodlife0511/A-Reflection-on-LLM-Parameters/Reflection on LLM Model Training/Special tokens.md

 The model needs to know when each input sequence ends during training.

 ### (4) Tip: Do not set the eos_token as the pad_token.
 Use a reserved token for pad_token
 The model needs to know when each input sequence ends during training using *eos_token*.
-If 'tokenizer.pad_token = tokenizer.eos_token' is set, the model will not be properly trained on the *eos_token* and may fail to learn when to stop generating text. **Instead, you should use a separate reserved token for pad_token.**
+If 'tokenizer.pad_token = tokenizer.eos_token' is set, the model will not be properly trained on the *eos_token* and may fail to learn when to stop generating text.
+Also, using eos_token as padding can cause issues in loss computation because the eos_token is treated as a valid token unlike a pad_token.**So, you should use a separate reserved token for pad_token.**